Theodore-Jones-IT-Consulting/Estate-Static-CMS/README.md

 `python path_to_script.py /path_to_template_directory /path_to_output_directory`

-This script is designed to dynamically generate a testimonials page for a real estate website.
-It automates the process of incorporating client testimonials into a predefined HTML template, ensuring a consistent and professional appearance across the site.

-- **Functionality**: The script reads client testimonials from a JSON file and integrates them into an HTML template, resulting in a complete testimonials page.
-- **Output**: The final output is an HTML file named `testimonials.html` that contains all the testimonials formatted according to the website's design standards.
+This script is designed to dynamically generate a testimonials page.
+The script reads client testimonials from a JSON file and integrates them into an HTML template, resulting in a complete testimonials page.
+The final output is an HTML file named `testimonials.html` that contains all the testimonials formatted according to the website's design standards.

 ### Technical Details